Natural Resource Ecology and Management

 Safely and humanely evicting bats that find their way into our houses is another important conservation measure.
 Learn more at this link from ISU Extension and Outreach.

-The international non-profit Bat Conservation International has some great resources on bat conservation, including this article about building and placing your own bat houses.
+The international non-profit Bat Conservation International has some great resources on bat conservation which can be found here.